Australia

 The rules governing the taxation of superannuation entities are complex.
 Below is a brief summary of the current law.

 Employers must contribute a set minimum percentage of the employee's earnings base, subject to limited exceptions, to a complying superannuation fund on behalf of their employees or be liable to a superannuation guarantee (SG) charge.
-The SG percentage is 11% until 30 June 2024, increases to 11.5% from 1 July 2024, and will increase to 12% from 1 July 2025.
+The SG percentage increased to 11.5% from 1 July 2024 (from 11% for the year ended 30 June 2024) and will increase to 12% from 1 July 2025.

 It is usually tax effective (subject to certain limits) for employees to forgo or 'sacrifice' part of their salary to allow employer superannuation contributions on their behalf above this minimum.
 There is no limit to the amount of contributions that can be claimed as a deduction.
 However, there are limits on the amount that can be contributed per individual per income year that are eligible to receive concessional (favourable) tax treatment.
 Concessional superannuation contributions can be made on behalf of an individual up to AUD 30,000 (AUD 27,500 for the year ended 30 June 2024).
 Individuals with superannuation balances of less than AUD 500,000 also have the ability to carry forward unused concessional contributions from up to the five previous financial years and use the amounts to make additional concessional contributions during a particular financial year.